yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/known-issues/postgresql.md

 Note that creating an index on the relevant columns is essential for maintaining performance.
 Without an index, the trigger's search operation can degrade performance.

-**Caveats** : Note that there are specific issues related to creating indexes on certain data types in YugabyteDB.
-Depending on the data types involved, additional workarounds may be required to ensure optimal performance for these constraints.
+**Caveats** : Note that there are specific issues related to creating indexes on certain data types certain index methods in YugabyteDB.
+Depending on the data types or methods involved, additional workarounds may be required to ensure optimal performance for these constraints.

 **Example**